 This is definitely one of the most important must know things about visiting Egypt.
 Whether you opt for a group tour or whether you travel independently, I cannot recommend hiring a guide enough.
 Egypt is the one place I think you should visit with a guide who can show you and teach you about everything you are seeing.
 Even if you have read it all, I still recommend a guide to help you navigate Egypt and all the security measures and check points in general.

-I don’t usually like group tours but some places (especially if you can’t afford a private tour) warrants them.
 If you are interested in checking out the tour I did, click HERE.
 Timeless Tours is a top rated tour company for Egypt.
 This company is also the same one I used to tour around Morocco and they were great.
 Our guide was so knowledgeable and accommodating.
 I really enjoyed the tour and met some awesome people in the process.

 5. Be Prepared to Wake Up Early Morning

 3 AM wake up calls anyone?
 There are 3 reasons to start your day early in Egypt 1. to beat the crowds 2. to beat the heat and/or 3. you need to drive long distances (i.e., Aswan to Abu Simbel).
 The 4th reason can be because you book a hot air balloon experience at sunrise.
 The good news is that there is plenty of downtime built into the trip if you are on a group tour.
 If you are doing a private tour, then build that time in (keep your afternoons free to relax or jump in a pool)